Chuo-ku Tourism Association Official Blog

 >>About this blog

-At this time, the number of flowers in the Hamarikyu Onshi Garden is still limited, but one of the flowers that bloom dignifiedly under the clear and soft sunlight is narcissus (Nihon narcissus).
+At this time, the number of flowers in Hamarikyu Onshi Garden is still limited, but one of the flowers that bloom dignifiedly under the clear and soft sunlight is narcissus (Japanese narcissus).

-Narcissus is a perennial plant of the family Amaryllidaceae.
+The narcissus is a perennial plant of the family Araceae.

 DSC_0927RSG.jpgIt is often used as a general term for narcissus genus, including other species and horticultural varieties.

-It is said to have been a variant of the Sen), which came from the Mediterranean region of origin through Silk Road and China, and became wild.
+It is said that it was a variant of Sen), and came from the Mediterranean Sea region of origin through Silk Road and China, and became wild.

-The leaves that grow from the root are flat linear.
+The leaves that grow from the base are flat linear.

-The outer flower cover is white, and the cylindrical part called the side corolla in the middle is a yellow cup shape, and blooms in small circles.
+The outer flower cover is white, and the cylindrical part called the side corolla in the middle is a yellow cup shape, and blooms in small flowers.

-It is characterized by a refreshing floral green scent in a clear, neat sweetness, and fragrance components such as Shinna Mick Aldehyde, benzyl alcohol, benzaldehyde, and oigenol have been reported.
+It is characterized by a refreshing floral green scent in a clear and neat sweetness, and fragrance components such as Shinna Mick aldehyde, benzyl alcohol, benzaldehyde, and oygenol have been reported.

-Smooth and calm scent that wraps the cold of winter.
+Quiet and gentle scent that wraps up the cold of winter.